 Notwithstanding the foregoing general pre-approval, if an individual project involving the provision of pre-approved services is expected to result in fees in excess of \$100,000, or if individual projects under \$100,000 are expected to total \$500,000 during the period between the regularly scheduled meetings of the audit committee, then such projects will require the specific pre-approval of our audit committee.
 Our audit committee has delegated the authority for the foregoing approvals to the chairman of the audit committee, subject to his subsequent disclosure to the entire audit committee of the granting of any such approval.
-Donne F. Fisher currently serves as the chairman of our audit committee meeting on all pre-approved services incurred during the preceding quarter.
+Donne F. Fisher currently serves as the chairman of our audit committee.
+In addition, the independent auditor is required to provide a report at each regularly scheduled audit committee meeting on all pre-approved services incurred during the preceding quarter.
 Any engagement of our independent auditors for services other than the pre-approved services requires the specific approval of our audit committee.